blackducksoftware/synopsys-detect/docs/markdown/packagemgrs/bitbake.md

 1. You can configure the build environment setup script name using the *detect.bitbake.build.env.name property*.
 1. You can add arguments (such as the path to your build directory) to the 'source {build env setup script}' command that [solution_name] executes using the *detect.bitbake.source.arguments* property.
-1. You can exclude build dependencies from results using the *detect.bitbake.excluded.dependency.types* property.
+1. You can exclude build dependencies from results using the *detect.bitbake.dependency.types.excluded* property.

 See the BitBake properties page for a complete list of BitBake detector-related properties and details on how to use them.